 Pat Perkins’ book “World War 1” was published in September 2018.
 It is the result of 5 years of painstaking research and in addition to historical data it also contains many interesting photographs of personnel and their Harborough locations.
 It has been compiled on a street by street basis thus affording convenient access through the street names and home addresses of the soldiers recorded.

-The book is nicely produced and printed on quality paper and is available from Pat Perkins on a “print to order” basis price £15 per copy.
-Pat has also, most generously, made it available to Society members as a free digital download in the PDF format.
-Please contact Pat at firstname.lastname@example.org or at any Historical Society monthly meeting for further information.
+The book is nicely produced and printed on quality paper in softback format and is available from Pat Perkins on a “print to order” basis price £15 per copy.
+Pat will also provide purchasers with a free (searchable) PDF copy if required.
+Please contact Pat at email@example.com or at any Historical Society monthly meeting for further information.

 Three sample pages (Aldwinkles Yard) are depicted following on from Pat’s foreward below.